 His process of taking in feedback, evaluating it and re-introducing new methods into the classroom

 Tips on how to educate your colleagues on your new workload and get your department on board with what you’re doing

 Just Flip It -- From the Front Lines of the Flipped Classroom is presented by Sonic Foundry and is not an editorial offering of Inside Higher Ed.

 FROM THE PUBLISHER

-Save even more when you purchase an annual posting plan with our great special offer.
-Purchase an unlimited recruiting package for the 2013 budget year and post jobs in May and June for free.
+Purchase an unlimited online recruiting package for the 2014 budget year and post jobs in May and June for free.

 Here’s how it works:

 Purchase a 12-month unlimited recruiting plan to start July 1, 2013.